sayar/fullstack-training-kit/HOLs/HOL-NodejsDocumentDB/documentdb-nodejs-application.md

 ## Prerequisites

-> [AZURE.TIP] This tutorial assumes that you have some prior experience using Node.js and Azure Websites.
+> This tutorial assumes that you have some prior experience using Node.js and Azure Websites.

 Before following the instructions in this article, you should ensure that you have the following: